orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - (The initial implementation with thing like keywords, should be changeable from some base.)

+- IDE analysis of languages and executables: Interpretability of arbitrary programs

 **TODO**
 - Types, Grammars, Pattern-matching
 	- Implement Backus-Naur Form, implement WASM, implement regex.